megat69/AlgorithmicEditor_Plugins/README.md

     - Following is the function that is going to be called upon function trigger (it can be a lambda, a partial, a class method, a regular function, any Callable/callback function really) ;
     - Then a *VERY* short title for the function (the screen space being so cramped as is, don't make it any longer than 20 characters, although it is technically possible and allowed) ;
     - And finally a boolean indicating whether the function should be hidden (if you deem the function not so important, please put this option to True, and your command will be only shown in the commands list).
+- `add_option(name: str, current_value: Callable, callback: Callable)` : This method will add an option in the options menu.
+  - The `name` argument is the name of the option
+  - The `current_value` argument is a function returning the value of the option, generally a lambda.
+  - The `callback` argument is a function that will be called when the options gets selected in the options menu.
 - `update_on_keypress(key:str)` : This method is ran every time the user presses a key.
 The key pressed by the user will also be given.
   - Note that if you simply don't use the key, this method can become an update method ran every frame.
 - `update_on_syntax_highlight(line:str, splitted_line:list, i:int)` : This method will be called n times each frame, where n is the amount of lines in the `app.current_text` variable.